RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

 4
     Only red 4s are active;  black 4s have no special meaning (yet?).

-    Everyone must pass their entire hand to the next player in the direction of play (i.e. the player of the 4 passes his hand to whoever would have normally played next, taking things like 10s mode and 6s into account); the game then continues normally.
+    Everyone must pass their entire hand to the next player in the direction of play (*i.e.* the player of the 4
+    passes his hand to whoever would have normally played next, taking things like 10s mode and 6s into account); the game then continues normally.
 If you are passed a hand consisting of only one card you are required to say, "last card".
 If the previous owner of the hand omitted to say, "last card" they are still responsible for the pending penalty --- it does not transfer with the hand.
-Due to the major inconvenience of sharing your hand with your neighbour for half of your turns, even red 4s are inactive in Queens mode.
+Due to the major inconvenience of sharing your hand with your neighbour for half of your turns, even red 4s are inactive in Queens' mode.

     You may butt-in before the hands are passed (resulting in passing them two places in the direction that was set by the initial 4).